 "Use" of PHI is the sharing, utilization, examination, or analysis of PHI within county departments of human/social services.
-Counties must limit the use PHI to the purposes of enrolling an individual in a Medical Assistance program, determining an individual's eligibility for Medical Assistance program, hearing an appeal of eligibility determinations, and resolving overpayments.
+Counties must limit the use of PHI to the purposes of enrolling an individual in a Medical Assistance program, determining an individual's eligibility for Medical Assistance program, hearing an appeal of eligibility determinations, and program integrity activities.